To help children stay safe in the online world, e-safety is taught to all year groups through the curriculum and computing and PSHE lessons.

-E-Safe will monitor your child’s usage to ensure they are not accessing inappropriate material, receiving or sending malicious communications or in contact with people who are potentially harmful.
-E-Safe’s monitoring teams will contact the school if any inappropriate use does occur, and our safeguarding teams may follow this up with you as parents via the normal channels.
+The software monitors your child’s usage to ensure they are not accessing inappropriate material, receiving or sending malicious communications or in contact with people who are potentially harmful.

 It is essential that if your child uses a shared device in the home e.g. a tablet or a laptop that they log out of their school Google accounts after they have finished undertaking their school work.
 This will automatically disconnect the monitoring software.